AIARD's Constitution and Bylaws

 Section 1 - President

-The President-Elect shall preside, in the absence of the President, at meetings of the Association and the Executive Board and shall perform such other duties as pertain to the office.
+The Vice President shall preside, in the absence of the President and President-Elect, at meetings of the Association and the Executive Board and shall perform such other duties as pertain to the office.
 The Vice President will also serve as the Chair of the Annual Meeting Planning committee, for a term of one year, concurrent with the term served as Vice President.
 The Vice President will have signatory authority for the Association.

-The Secretary-Treasurer shall manage the business of the Association in accordance with policies established by the Executive Board and the membership.
+The Treasurer shall manage financial business of the Association in accordance with policies established by the Executive Board and the membership.

 Section 5 - Executive Board